 WIC provides participants with a WIC EBT (Electronic Benefit Transfer) card that acts like a debit card when used at local participating WIC stores.
 Food benefits are loaded on the card and clients shop for food items such as milk, eggs, cereal, bread, fresh fruits and vegetables, beans, peanut butter, cheese, yogurt and juice.
 Infants who are not breastfed receive formula during their first year; infant cereal and baby food is added at six months of age.
 Nutrition education is also offered to all participants or caregivers.

 - Breastfeeding Promotion and Support

 The Bay County WIC Agency has trained personnel to assist mothers with breastfeeding education and counseling.
-WIC strongly encourages breastfeeding and can assist families with hands-on support, loaning or purchasing a breast pump, or referrals for in-home support
+WIC strongly encourages breastfeeding and can assist families with hands-on support, loaning of a breast pump, or referrals for in-home support.

 Office of the Assistant Secretary for Civil Rights

 1400 Independence Avenue, SW

 This institution is an equal opportunity provider.